Kafū, aged forty-one.

 My old friend Mr. Imamura Jishichi arrived in Tokyo from Kanazawa.

-Along the coastal road outside Kanazawa City stood a single ancient pine tree.
+On the coastal highway outside Kanazawa City stood a single ancient pine tree.

-Long ago, when the Zeniya clan had been executed, Gohei’s third son Yōzō—being a prominent figure in lake reclamation projects—was deemed most guilty and subjected to crucifixion on this very road.
+Long ago, when the Zeniya clan had been executed, Gohei's third son Yōzō—being the leading figure in lake reclamation—had been deemed most culpable and crucified upon this highway.

-At that time there had been many pine trees, but they gradually died off until now only a single tree remained.
+At that time there had been many pine trees, but they gradually withered and died, leaving now only a single tree remaining.

-People called this Zeniya's Pine, and it had become one of Kanazawa's famous sights.
+People called this the Zeniya Pine, and it had become one of Kanazawa’s noted sights.

-After Mr. Imamura spoke at length about his desire to erect a stone monument here engraving the origin of the ancient pine’s name for posterity, he requested that I name the old pine and compose its epitaph.
+After Mr. Imamura spoke at length about his desire to erect a stone monument here, engraving the origin of the ancient pine’s name for posterity, I was requested to name the ancient pine and compose its epitaph.

 May 19th.

-There was correspondence stating that Yaefuku of the Tomoe house had quit her work as a geisha and become a dance instructor.
+There was correspondence indicating that Yaefuku of Tomoe-ya had quit being a geisha and become a dance instructor.

 May 21st.